dive-into-machine-learning/dive-into-machine-learning/README.md

 * [Data Science Workflow: Overview and Challenges](https://cacm.acm.org/blogs/blog-cacm/169199-data-science-workflow-overview-and-challenges/fulltext) (read the article *and also* the comment by Joseph McCarthy)
 * Fun little IPython Notebook: [Web Scraping Indeed.com for Key Data Science Job Skills](http://nbviewer.jupyter.org/github/jmsteinw/Notebooks/blob/master/IndeedJobs.ipynb)
 * Swami Chandrasekaran's ["Becoming a Data Scientist"](http://nirvacana.com/thoughts/becoming-a-data-scientist/) is a concise, printable picture of a data science curriculum
+* [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook) is one of the best entry level book that you can find on Internet.

 ## Bayesian Statistics and Machine Learning